-Have you ever visited a store which outdated or unappealing interior?
+Have you ever visited a store which has an outdated or unappealing interior?
 If so, the store is probably not your favourite place to shop.
-Your store interior is a part of merchandising because it contribute towards encouraging your shoppers to purchase products.
+The store interior is a part of merchandising because it contribute towards encouraging your shoppers to purchase products.

-Interior design can determine a store's sales performance.
+Interior design can determine the sales performance of a store.
 Store interiors contain various elements including the following:

 Store fixtures are created to physically hold and display merchandise.
 They help keep products organised and within the reach of customers.
 Store fixtures also create a customer-friendly display.
 That said, retail displays are also just as important.

 Flooring may seem as though it is of little importance, but it does make a difference.
 Premium carpets, for example, would suggest high quality and high priced merchandise.
 Other flooring examples include carpets, concrete, tiles, and wood.

 Wall fixtures are beneficial tools in merchandising because they efficiently use the perimeter of a store to contribute towards the sales of goods.

 There are various forms of wall-mounted fixtures such as shelves, digital signs and grid wall systems.

 You can use your floor space to facilitate and promote sales in a way that best serves your customers.

 It is critical that every inch of your floor space is used efficiently and that categories are laid out logically.

 In the same way your store interior has the power to contribute (or take away from) the sale of products, atmospherics can also influence shoppers to purchase products.